willhan123/Docs/re-book/transaction-en.md

 dml;
 commit/rollback;
 ```
-If trasactions is not explicity specified in the applications, then TSpider will uses transactions implicitly.
+If trasaction is not explicity specified in the applications, then TSpider will use transactions implicitly.
 In addition, TSpider does not support the use of XA transactions in the application side, nor does it support savepoints.

-After receiving the transaction request from the application layer, TSpider will forward the transaction to the corresponding storage instance TenDB for execution.
-TSpider provides two types of transactions to interact with the storage instance (TenDB), namely *common transactions* and *distributed transactions*, which will be explained respectively below.
+After receiving the transaction request from the application layer, TSpider will forward the transaction to the corresponding data node(TenDB) for execution.
+TSpider provides two types of transactions to interact with the data node(TenDB), namely *common transactions* and *distributed transactions*, which will be explained respectively below.

 <a id="jump3"></a>